lindenb/jvarkit/docs/ShiftBam.md

     --bamcompression
       Compression Level.
 0: no compression.
 9: max compression;
       Default: 5
+    --bed
+      Bed Path.
+Extract Reads overlaping this BED.
+Or use -R2.
-  * -R2, --destination-reference
+    -R2, --destination-reference
       Original fasta reference.
 We shift the bam back to this reference.
+      Required without --bed
     -h, --help
       print help and exit
     --helpFormat